encarsia/cave/README.md

 See [GitHub Home of raspberry-remote](https://github.com/xkonni/raspberry-remote) for details.
 If not sure you might want to buy a Brennenstuhl product.

+You can setup CAVE to automatize switching sockets by time and temperature ranges.

+### Camera preview

+Use the Rasberry Pi camera module to show a photo (shot every 10 minutes).

 ### Weather